In My Skin (film): Plot

 The next day, Esther informs Sandrine she has just been promoted.
 Esther later tells Vincent about Sandrine's jealousy, but he is more upset about the new injuries to her leg.
 Esther asks him to stop questioning her about it.
 He reluctantly complies and they talk about moving in together.
 Later, Esther attends a dinner with her supervisor and some important clients.
 During the meal, Esther's arm moves of its own accord and eventually detaches itself from her body.
 She begins to stab at it with her steak-knife.
-Esther soon excuses herself from the table with the knife.
+Esther soon excuses herself from the table, taking the knife with her, and goes to further cut her arm and start to gnaw at it.

-Esther checks herself into a hotel across the road and proceeds to cut and chew at her hands and thighs, leaving large bite marks.
-She crashes her car in the woods to explain her injuries.
-Vincent meets her in the ambulance, inspecting her cuts and become suspicious.
+Esther checks herself into a hotel and proceeds to cut and chew at her hands and thighs, leaving large bite marks.
+She intentionally crashes her car in the woods to explain her injuries.
+Vincent meets her in the ambulance, inspecting her cuts and becomes suspicious.
 Later, at home, Vincent talks to Esther about places they can move into together after she heals.
 Meanwhile, her supervisor berates her for her behavior at the dinner.
 While walking to work the next day, Esther purchases a camera and a new knife.
 She goes to another hotel and begins to cut at her flesh again, including her face.